 Pet insurance policies work differently than your own health insurance.
 This is very important for pet owners to be aware of when purchasing a policy.
 In addition to paying the agreed-upon deductible amount, you will need to pay the veterinary care costs upfront.

 When selecting a plan, providers will give an option for reimbursement percentage.
-The lower the rate, the lower the monthly premium but you will pay more expenses out of pocket.
-Reimbursement rates typically range between 70 and 90% but this is based on the provider.
+The lower the rate, the lower the monthly premium, but you will pay more expenses out of pocket.
+Reimbursement rates typically range between 70% and 90%, depending on the provider.

 After you have paid the bills associated with your pet’s care, you will submit a claim to the insurance provider, and they will reimburse you for the costs that fall within your plan’s coverage.
 Reimbursement generally comes in the form of a check or direct deposit once the deductible has been met.